 I knew visiting the memorial would be an emotional experience, but I don’t think I realized how much it would hit me.
 I was actually shedding tears before I ever even got through security.
-Walking into the open space surrounding the two pools was akin to entering a sanctuary.
-Everyone was quiet and respectful.
-The thousands of names engraved around the outside lip of each pool were overwhelming, especially when you encountered one that listed the name of a particular woman and her unborn child.
-More tears.
+Walking into the open space surrounding the two pools was akin to entering a sanctuary, and everyone was quiet and respectful.
+The thousands of names engraved around the outside lip of each pool were overwhelming, and encountering the name of a woman and her unborn child brought even more tears.

 The new building going up at Ground Zero, One World Trade Center, has already reached 100 floors.
 Its beauty and size was a reminder of the continuation of life.
-The sounds of ongoing construction were the only distraction in an otherwise peaceful setting.
+The sound of ongoing construction was the only distraction in an otherwise peaceful setting.

-Wednesday night was the first time either of us had seen a Broadway show.
-Wicked was certainly a good way to start.
-Our seats were great, the acting and singing was phenomenal, and I loved the way they tied everything in with The Wizard of Oz.
+Wednesday night was the first time either of us had seen a Broadway show, and Wicked was certainly a great way to start.
+Our seats were very good, the acting and singing was phenomenal, and I loved the way the story-line tied everything in with The Wizard of Oz.

 Thursday morning, Honey and I went to see an exhibit titled Bodies.
 The displays were real human bodies that had been donated to science and were in various stages of dissection.
 Some bodies were intact, but stripped of flesh so that the muscles were revealed.
 Others contained only bones, or sections of muscle pulled back to reveal implanted medical devices.
-Body parts were labeled to explain various cancers and diseases.
-We could see the difference between healthy lungs and those of someone who smoked.
+Body parts were labeled to explain various cancers and diseases, and we could easily see the difference between healthy lungs and those of someone who smoked.

 One of the most fascinating parts of the exhibit was fetal development.
-They actually had a sign up warning people to consider whether they wanted to go through the room, and reminding us that all the fetuses had died in utero.
+They actually had a sign warning that some people might be uncomfortable with this particular part of the exhibit, and reminding us that all the fetuses had died in utero.
 It was amazing to see a blob of white matter no larger than one-half inch and learn that it already had a heartbeat.

 After leaving the exhibit, Honey and I walked across the Brooklyn Bridge.
 It was a beautiful day, and the city looked absolutely gorgeous.
 I didn’t have my camera with me, but did manage to capture a few shots with my cell phone.